Sphingosine-1-Phosphate

 3. Sphingosine-1-Phosphate and Disease

-There is increased expression of SPHK1 in many different cancers, and this enzyme has been linked functionally with inflammation and the subsequent development of cancer, while SPHK2 has a role in B-cell acute lymphoblastic leukaemia and many other cancers, including those of the prostate, breast, ovaries, pancreas, lung and kidney.
+There is increased expression of SPHK1 in many different cancers, and this enzyme has been linked with inflammation and the subsequent development of cancer, while SPHK2 is involved in B-cell acute lymphoblastic leukaemia and many other cancers, including those of the prostate, breast, ovaries, pancreas, lung and kidney.
 Sphingosine-1-phosphate produced inside the cell by SPHK1, but not by SPHK2, is exported to the extracellular space with the aid of ABC transporters, and high levels are found in the interstitial fluid that bathes cancer cells in the tumour microenvironment.
 After secretion from cancer cells, it can be passed to non-cancer cells to promote the spread of the disease.

 Receptor-mediated signalling by both sphingosine-1-phosphate and lysophosphatidic acid is certainly critical for the pathogenicity of diverse neurological diseases, including such as neuropathic pain, systemic sclerosis, spinal cord injury, multiple sclerosis, traumatic brain injury and neuropsychiatric disorders, although it is not certain that changes in concentration of these lipids in some of these disorders are a cause or an effect of neuronal malfunction.
 In contrast, sphingosine-1-phosphate is reported to act as an inhibitor of neuronal apoptosis and to be protective against cellular damage induced by oxidative stress in the brain.
 It may inhibit the aggregation of aberrant amyloid-β peptide and the formation of neurofibrillary tangles with the resultant neuro-inflammation, which results in neuronal death in Alzheimer’s disease.